-- You Your active participation is encouraged and necessary for your healing.
+You - Your active participation is encouraged and necessary for your healing.
 You should feel free to tell your team about your goals and concerns.

-The team strives to pay attention to your needs and to involve you in decision-making. - Surgeons take care of the amputation site and healing of the wound.
+The team strives to pay attention to your needs and to involve you in decision-making.

+- Surgeons take care of the amputation site and healing of the wound.
 They also provide surgical revisions if needed. - Physiatrists or Rehabilitation Medicine Physicians specialize in the comprehensive management of patients with impairments and disabilities arising from neuromuscular, musculoskeletal, and vascular disorders.
 They prescribe your medications and tests, and consult with your surgeons and other doctors as necessary to prescribe your prosthesis or other equipment you need for the home.
-The physiatrist guides your overall rehabilitation process in collaboration with the whole Healthcare Team. - Nurses design and implement amputation treatment strategies related to self-care that promote physical, psychosocial, and spiritual health. - Occupational Therapists (OT) provide you with support to enhance performance of daily life activities as well as quality of life.
+The physiatrist guides your overall rehabilitation process in collaboration with the whole Healthcare Team. - Nurses will care for you from your arrival until your discharge from the hospital.
+They will monitor wounds for infection, provide preoperative and pos-operative care, monitor pain medication and assist in the activities of daily living. - Occupational Therapists (OT) provide you with support to enhance performance of daily life activities as well as quality of life.
 The OTs will help you identify your functional goals, which can include self-care, home management, work tasks, and leisure activities, and offer modifications to complete these goals, if required.
 The OTs will help you with new ways to do daily activities such as dressing, bathing, using the toilet, eating, and cooking.
-The therapists will also order equipment you may need.

-- Physical Therapists (PT) help you with strength, endurance, transfers, and walking.
+The therapists will also order equipment you may need. - Physical Therapists (PT) help you with strength, endurance, transfers, and walking.
 PTs can also help with pain in your residual limb.
-They will create an exercise program to help you prepare for a prosthesis and/or return to previous activities, and help you care for your residual limb. - Prosthetists monitor your healing process, provide you with limb shaping devices such as shrinkers, will measure your limb, take a cast and create a well-fitting socket as the basis of your new prosthesis (artificial limb).
+They will create an exercise program to help you prepare for a prosthesis and/or return to previous activities, and help you care for your residual limb. - Prosthetists monitor your healing process, provide you with limb shaping devices such as shrinkers, will measure your limb, take a cast and create a well-fitting socket as the basis of your new prosthesis/artificial limb.
 The prosthetist will provide information and work with you to design and fabricate the most appropriate device for your unique situation.
 Often your relationship with your prosthetist will last your lifetime as your needs change, technology advances, and subsequent limbs are necessary.